Tescan-group/FirstDerm-AutoDerm-API-NodeJS/README.md

 Remember to replace `your_domain_or_ip` with your server's actual domain name or IP address.

 Congratulations!
 You have successfully set up the AutoDerm API Node.js application.
 You can now use it to predict skin diseases based on uploaded images.
-Happy skin disease prediction! 🌟
+Stay healthy! 🌟